ninewise/dissertation/umgap/components/pept2lca.md

 ### Peptide identification

-At the core of the UMGAP is the taxonomic identification of peptides.
+At the core of UMGAP is the taxonomic identification of peptides.
 The interface of the command is surprisingly easy: given an index file, `umgap pept2lca` will search for each peptide on its input in the index and write out the corresponding taxon ID.
 In our indices, a peptide maps on the taxon ID which is the lowest common ancestor of all taxa whose